-Dardanelle Regional is closely monitoring the Coronavirus Disease 2019 (COVID-19), and we are prepared with protocols in place should a case of COVID-19 arise.
+Dardanelle Regional is continuing to closely monitor the Coronavirus Disease 2019 (COVID-19).
 We continue to follow the latest guidelines on preparation and prevention from the Centers for Disease Control and Prevention (CDC), and we are working closely with the Arkansas Department of Health for local and state guidance.
 As always, our highest priority is the health and safety of our patients, visitors, and staff.

 WHAT IS COVID-19?

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.

 COVID-19 is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

 Learn what is known about the spread of newly emerged coronaviruses at https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html.